RikkuX491/SE-NYC-TEMPLATE-Phase-1/README.md

 We will continue to build our app for the Flatburger restaurant.
 We will solve a problem using an algorithm while adding a new feature to our Flatburger restaurant app.
 We will be using the concepts learned in this lecture to build out this app.

-1. Create a function named `reverseString()` that has one parameter named `str`.
-The function should reverse the string stored in the `str` parameter such that the string's letters are in reverse order.
+1. Create a function named `reverseFoodName()` that has one parameter named `foodName`.
+The function should reverse the string stored in the `foodName` parameter such that the string's letters are in reverse order.
 The function should return the reversed string.

 ```txt
 Input: "Flatburger"